nilotpalsarkar-289/Signal_Sphere/README.md

 # 📊 Signal Sphere

-This repository is a structured learning hub that contains complete foundational resources, notes, and implementations for three essential core areas of signal processing:
+This repository is a structured learning hub that contains complete foundational resources, notes, and implementations for three core areas of signal processing:

 ### 🧱 Core Modules Included: